paperless-ngx/paperless-ngx/docs/setup.md

     **Rootless**

+    !!! warning

+        It is currently not possible to run the container rootless if additional languages are specified via `PAPERLESS_OCR_LANGUAGES`.

     If you want to run Paperless as a rootless container, you will need to do the following in your `docker-compose.yml`: